- The basic formula

 Growth consumes working capital.
 More sales often mean more inventory and receivables before you collect cash—a reason fast-growing businesses feel “cash poor” even when revenue climbs.

 Suppliers and lenders care.
 Thin working capital can mean tighter credit terms or higher borrowing costs; healthy working capital supports negotiation leverage.
+The SBA's guide to managing business finances emphasizes maintaining adequate working capital as a core discipline for small business survival.

-Working capital vs. cash
+Working capital vs. Cash

 Cash is one part of working capital.
-Receivable and inventory are potential cash—but only after collection or sale.
+Receivable and inventory are potential cash, but only after collection or sale.
 Strong working capital with slow collections is weaker than it looks.

 Use aging reports and tighten billing with invoicing software where it helps.